-- Open source code targeted for Medical Physics - □ Uses GEANT4 as backend, offering a user interface (macro files) for typical medical applications - ☐ Currently supports PET and SPECT, CT, Optical Imaging (Bioluminescence and Fluorescence) and Radiotherapy - ☐ Includes time varying geometries (e.g. breathing) - ☐ We will explore it next week!
+- Open source code targeted for Medical Physics - Uses GEANT4 as backend, offering a user interface (macro files) for typical medical applications - Currently supports PET and SPECT, CT, Optical Imaging (Bioluminescence and Fluorescence) and Radiotherapy - Includes time varying geometries (e.g. breathing)

+□ We will explore it in one of the next classes!